NitorCreations/nameless-deploy-tools/README.md

 ```
 pip install nameless-deploy-tools
 ```
-On OSX you may need to add `--ignore-installed` to get around platform installed versions of `six` and other packages.
+On macOS, you may need to add `--ignore-installed` to get around platform installed versions of `six` and other packages.

 ## Getting started